SLongofono/Tomasulo-Softcore/README.md

 where <python 3> is your python 3 CLI interpreter and test1.txt is a valid input file

 # Test Cases
 The test cases incrementally test that all instructions are properly supported, that the algorithm is executing correctly, and that the additional features are performing their respective tasks correctly.
-The test cases are organized into the tests directory by prefix; test1_input.txt and test1_expected.txt designate the input test case file and the hand-derived output expected for that test case.
+The test cases are organized into the testCases/ directory by prefix; "test1.txt", "test1_expected.txt", and "test1_output.txt" designate the input test case file, the hand-derived output expected, and the actual output generated respectively.

 To test individual modules in the src directory, run them directly as scripts:
 `<python 3> ROB.py`